 Training available for Health Care Professionals on the Positives of Infant Adoption

 The Infant Adoption Training Initiative is a free training program being offered for local health care professionals.
 The Understanding Infant Adoption (UIA) curriculum is designed to help health care professionals in providing adoption information and referral to pregnant women.
 Studies have shown that often health care workers shy away from the adoption option simply because they do not feel knowledgeable enough about the topic.
-This training will help health care professionals to feel more comfortable talking with pregnant women about adoption as one of the options available to them.
+This training will help health care professionals to feel more comfortable talking with pregnant women about adoption as one of the options available to them after they give birth.

 LFCS’ PARTNERS Program for Adoption and Foster Care

-Offered in Springfield and St. Louis, can assist you in becoming approved to be a foster or adoptive parent for children who are in the custody of the state of Missouri**.
-The children who wait are generally over the age of five, have been in foster care for longer than one year and often times have siblings If you would like to add a child to your family, call LFCS and learn how you can become a foster or adoptive parent through our PARTNERS program. *
+This program which is offered in Springfield and St. Louis can assist you in becoming approved to be a foster or adoptive parent for children who are in the custody of the state of Missouri.
+The children who wait are generally over the age of five, have been in foster care for longer than one year and often times have siblings If you would like to add a child to your family, call LFCS and learn how you can become a foster or adoptive parent through our PARTNERS program.

 For more information about this program call Laura Farmer at 417/862-1972

 For more information about this program call Debbie Schallom 314/754-2761